googleapis/google-cloud-ruby/google-iam-client/AUTHENTICATION.md

 **Credentials JSON** itself can be stored for environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that google-iam checks for credentials are configured on the service Credentials class (such as `::Google::Iam::V2::Policies::Credentials`):
+The environment variables that google-iam-client checks for credentials are configured on the service Credentials class (such as `::Google::Iam::V2::Policies::Credentials`):